Who Is Kin Insurance and What Makes Them Different?

 How Does Kin Price Coastal Home Insurance?

 One of the most compelling reasons coastal homeowners turn to Kin is pricing.
-The Florida home insurance market has become notoriously expensive, with statewide averages ranging from $3,800 to over $11,000 per year depending on location and risk exposure.
-Barrier island properties in places like Sanibel or Gulf-front homes can easily hit $7,000–$10,000+ annually.
+The Florida home insurance market has become notoriously expensive, with statewide averages ranging from roughly $5,276 to over $7,136 per year for typical coverage in 2026, according to industry data.
+Coastal and Gulf-area homes often run $6,500 to $10,000+ per year, with Florida Keys and Monroe County properties frequently topping the charts.

-Kin's reported average for a Florida policy with $300,000 in dwelling coverage sits around $1,783 per year — significantly undercutting market norms.
+Kin's reported average for a Florida policy sits around $1,879 per year for $350,000 in dwelling coverage (as of June 2026), significantly undercutting market norms.
 While actual coastal quotes will likely run higher than this statewide average, Kin's property-level underwriting means you're not being penalized with a broad brush.
+U.S. News also reports that customers who switched to Kin saved an average of $989 per year on their homeowners premium.

 Kin vs. The Florida Market: A Quick Pricing Snapshot